WheteThunger/MonumentAddons/README.md

 - Uses familiar command syntax, based on `spawn <entity>`
 - Works on any map seed and accounts for terrain height
 - Entities are indestructible, have free electricity, and cannot be picked up
-- Supports cargo ship and train stations
+- Supports custom monuments, train stations and cargo ship

 ### Compared to similar plugins